bobbah/Cp949Utf8Encoder/README.md

 # CP949 to UTF-8 Encoder

 This simple command-line utility can be used to re-encode CP949-encoded files into UTF-8.
+Requires .NET 6 runtime or greater.

 *Note that this utility assumes the encoding is CP949, it doesn't check in any way, your mileage may vary if you try to encode files in other encodings...*